 2019 saw the return of co-founder Nick Thorley, and the emergence of the beautifully crafted monthly Contemplations of Anna Robinson.

 After 3 years of distinguished service, Jemimah called it a day, at the same time that Anna Robinson rose to co-hosting prominence.
 Most recently Joy Brooks has joined the co-hosting party.

-But still at the heart of Nomad can be found a twice-monthly podcast, through which we ask real questions and enjoy honest conversation as together we search for signs of hope in the post-Christendom wilderness.
+So there’s been a lot of changes since 2009, but still at its heart, Nomad is a twice-monthly podcast, where a group of friends ask real questions and enjoy honest conversation as together they search for signs of hope in this post-Christendom wilderness.